henk-badenhorst/vue-hotjar-next/README.md

 ### snippetVersion:

-This optional parameter does not need to be specified as it will default to the latest Hotjar Snippet version.
-Currently, it will default to `version 6`.
+This optional parameter that will default to the latest Hotjar Snippet version.
+Currently, it will default to version `6`.
+This parameter is of type number.

 ```js
 snippetVersion: 6
 ```

-## Vue Version Compatibility
+## Vue Compatibility

 This plugin is specifically intended for use with Vue version 3.
 If you are using Vue version 2 please see [vue-hotjar](https://www.npmjs.com/package/vue-hotjar).